Mathématique: Chapter 5

 Of course they were.

-“I think it was the gunshot.”
+“I think it was the gunshot that set it off.”

 “What gunshot?”

-“Well, that would be a continuous tone.”
+“Well, that’d be a continuous tone.”

 Daniel Jackson was in the other room talking to Colonel Young.

-It probably meant that the elapsed time interval hadn’t been long in relative terms.
+That was a good sign; it probably meant that the elapsed time interval hadn’t been long.

 He opened his eyes.

-“Hello gorgeous,” she said quietly.
+“Hello gorgeous,” she said.
 “Shit day?”

-“Nothing good,” he replied in a cracked whisper.
+“Nothing good,” he rasped.
 “Is Daniel here?”

 “Yes,” she said.
 “Just Daniel.
 Daniel and Colonel Young and you and me.”